merll/docker-map/docs/index.rst

 Status
 ======
 Docker-Map is being used for small-scale deployment scenarios in test and production.
-It should currently considered beta, due to pending new features, generalizations, and unit tests.

 Indices and tables